Charlotte Greig: Writing

-In 2007 her first novel, 'A Girl's Guide to Modern European Philosophy', was published in the UK by Serpent's Tail.
+In 2007, her first novel, 'A Girl's Guide to Modern European Philosophy', was published in the UK by Serpent's Tail.
 It was also published in the US (Other Press), and in translation in Italy (Tropea), Sweden (Voltaire), and Turkey (Sel Yayincilik).

-She has written two radio plays, 'The Confessions' (2009) and 'Against the Grain' (2010), both broadcast on BBC Radio 4.
-Her most recent play was a Radio 4 docu-drama to mark the fiftieth anniversary of the Profumo Scandal, entitled 'Well, He Would, Wouldn't He' (2013), and featuring Mandy Rice-Davies.
+She has written two radio plays, The Confessions (2009) and Against the Grain (2010), both broadcast on BBC Radio 4.
+Her most recent play was a Radio 4 docu-drama to mark the 50th anniversary of the Profumo Scandal, entitled Well, He Would, Wouldn't He (2013), and featuring Mandy Rice-Davies.

 She has also written musical theatre pieces.
-'I Sing of a Maiden', co-written with Rachel Trezise, was an exploration of folk song and young motherhood in the Welsh valleys (2008).
-The second, 'Dr Freud's Cabaret', with Anthony Reynolds, featured songs in the voices of Freud's early patients, including The Wolf Man, The Rat Man, Anna O, and Dora.
+I Sing of a Maiden, co-written with Rachel Trezise, was an exploration of folk song and young motherhood in the Welsh valleys (2008).
+The second, Dr Freud's Cabaret, with Anthony Reynolds, featured songs in the voices of Freud's early patients, including The Wolf Man, The Rat Man, Anna O, and Dora.

 In 2013, her first crime novel, 'The House on the Cliff', under the name Charlotte Williams, was published by Macmillan.
-The second, Black Valley, was published in August 2014.
-These novels have been published in translation in the US (HarperCollins) Holland (Ambo Anthos) and Germany (Lyx Verlag).
+The second, Black Valley, was published in August 2014, shortly after her death by suicide.
+These novels have been published in translation in the US (HarperCollins) the Netherlands (Ambo Anthos) and Germany (Lyx Verlag).